steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 The function used to insert a child in a node's hierarchy is insertChild.
 The pcb to insert becomes the last children of the parent (the first if the parent has no child at the moment of the call of insertChild).
-That's done by the _addAsLastSibl facility by a recursive function).
+That's done by the addAsLastSibl facility, a recursive function.

 The function for removing the first child of a node is removeChild.

 The function for removing an arbitrary child of a node is outChild.
-It uses a recursive facility for obtaining the previous sibling of the specified node.
+It uses a recursive facility to obtain the previous sibling of the specified node.

 ### Active Semaphore Hash Table

 The semaphores in YAEOS are implemented with the use of an integer variable and a semaphore descriptor.
-The semaphore descriptor contains a reference to the semaphore it represents and a pointer to a queue of PCBs blocked on that semaphore.
-The semaphore descriptors currently in use are mantained in a hash table.
+The semaphore descriptor contains a reference to the semaphore it represents and a pointer to a queue of PCBs of processes blocked on that semaphore.
+The semaphore descriptors currently in use are maintained in a hash table.

 There is a fixed number of semaphore descriptors, each of which is statically allocated in the kernel and, if not being used at the moment, is kept in a list of available descriptors, that can be